Be Optimistic and Improve Your Finances

 - Estimate your expected deposits and withdrawals for this month

-- Calculate your expected end of month cash balance
+- Calculate your expected end-of-month cash balance

 - Take actions to increase deposits and/or decrease withdrawals

-- Compare your actual end of month cash balance to your predicted cash balance
+- Compare your actual end-of-month cash balance to your predicted cash balance

 - Go back to step (1) and repeat

-Writing your plan down and tracking how you are doing against the plan will increase your confidence and your optimism.
+Writing your plan down and tracking how you are doing against the plan will increase your confidence and optimism.

 Is debt cramping your lifestyle?